Tooth Abscess Treatment Specialist in Washington DC

-If you have a tooth abscess that is causing you pain, Ideal Endodontics in Washington, DC can help!
-Our staff are experienced in treating abscesses, and can help you get back to good oral health!
-For more information, please call us or book an appointment online.
+An abscessed tooth is a pus-filled pocket brought on by a bacterial infection.
+Moderate to severe pain from an abscessed tooth might occasionally extend to your neck or ear.
+If you have a tooth abscess that is causing you pain, Ideal Endodontics in Washington, DC, can help!
+Dr. Ali Manesh, DMD, and Dr. Moein Darjani, DDS, are experienced in treating abscesses, and can help you get back to good oral health!
+For more information, please contact us or book an appointment online.

 Take pain medicines exactly as directed.

 If the doctor wrote you a prescription medicine for pain, take it as prescribed.
 Ask your doctor if you can take an over-the-counter medicine if you are not taking a prescription pain medicine.

 Take antibiotics as directed until the full course is finished, even if you feel better.
 In order to ensure that the infection has cleared, you need to take the full course of antibiotics.

 There are ways to relieve the pain and swelling associated with your infected tooth, including saltwater rinses with or without baking soda, hydrogen peroxide rinses, and cold compresses.
 While these treatments can all help with symptoms, a dentist will be able to let you know whether you need further treatment.

 Your dentist will start at the source of your infection, in this case, the abscess.
 An abscess is a pocket of pus that forms around the tooth as a result of an infection.
 Your dentist will drain it intentionally if the abscess doesn’t burst on its own.
 If the abscess is serious enough, you may require a root canal or tooth removal.